ayoub62/A-Tryst-With-Chess---Hackerearth/README.md

-# My solution for the proble A-Tryst-With-Chess on Hackerearth
+# My solution for the problem A-Tryst-With-Chess on Hackerearth